• Home

 The actual size of the chandelier will depend on the size of your island.
 The chandelier should not overlap the edges of the island to avoid potential accidents as well as a lopsided design aesthetic.
 A good guideline is to leave 6 inches of space between the edge of the island and the edge of the chandelier— so choose a chandelier that is roughly 12 inches less in width than the width of your island.
 For long linear or island chandeliers, similarly, choose a chandelier that is at least 12 inches less in length than the length of your island.
 And, of course, mount multiple fixtures so that there is 6 inches of space between the edge of the chandelier and the island at either end.

-Young House Love Cascade Capiz Shell Chandelier Over a Farmhouse Kitchen Table
+Young House Love Cascade Capiz Shell Chandelier over a Farmhouse Kitchen Table

 When selecting a kitchen table chandelier, the guidelines for sizing are just the same as the guidelines for sizing a chandelier over a dining room table or kitchen island.
 Select a fixture that is 12 inches less in width and length than the width and length of your kitchen table, and mount the fixture around 30-36 inches above the table top.
 However, the size and shape of your In both cases, the chandelier should fall around 30-36 inches from the countertop.
 Aim to position the light around eye level to illuminate tasks, but also be aware of how the lighting position affects the view in your room.
-If the chandelier is visually dense, or blocks the view into the next room or to seating across the island, don’t be afraid to hang the fixture a little higher. kitchen table may present you with more design options than in other areas of your kitchen.
+If the chandelier is visually dense, or blocks the view into the next room or to seating across the island, don’t be afraid to hang the fixture a little higher.
+The kitchen table may present you with more design options than in other areas of your kitchen.
 Consider your kitchen table and chandelier a single design unit and select a chandelier that either accents or contrasts your kitchen table.
 For example, you can mimic the shape of a round table with an orb chandelier, or craft artistic interest by pairing a round table with a square chandelier.
 Long kitchen tables look stunning under rectangular chandeliers but can be just as beautiful paired with several mini-chandeliers or pendants.
-Remember to keep 6 inches between the edge of the table and any edge of the chandelier, and the rest is up to you!
+Remember to keep 6 inches between the edge of the table and the edge of any hanging light fixture, and the rest is up to you!